Jack-Works/ttypescript-browser-like-import-transformer/docs/config.pluginconfigs.importhelpers.md

 ## Remarks

-- "inline": All helpers will emitted in each file - "auto": Let the transform do it - string: A URL, will import helper from that place.
+- "inline": All the import helpers will be injected in the file

+- "auto": Use the transformer default

+- string: A URL, will import helper from that place.